pedersen-fisheries-lab/sspm/paper/paper.md

 5. Visualization of results, including confidence and prediction intervals.
 6. One-step-ahead prediction of biomass for model validation and scenario-based forecasting.

-Although it was developed in a fisheries context, the package is suitable to model spatially-structured population dynamics in general.
+Although it was developed in a fisheries context, the package is suited to model spatially-structured population dynamics in general.

 # Package design